segleston/segleston/README.md

 🤓 I transitioned into the tech industry in 2023 with a move into RPA as an Intelligent Automation Developer.
 This transition not only allowed me to build on my problem-solving skills but also ignited an interest in software development.

 🖥️ Fuelled by my new found interest and wanting to expand my skill set, I completed a certificate in Front End Web Development with EdX in March 2024 learning JavaScript, jQuery, React and more.

-🧠️ What I'm currently learning: Python & SQL on the Software Development Degree with [Code First Girls](https://codefirstgirls.com/)
+I have recently completed the Code First Girls Degree in Software Development, covering Python and SQL.

 🌳 Get in touch